-The Proposed Action would result in the removal of up to 45 commuter and tour bus parking spaces beneath the FDR Drive adjacent to Piers 13 and 14.
 NYCDOT will be conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery.
-It will entail conducting a market analysis, possible alternative parking site selection and possible bus management strategies.
+It will entail conducting a market analysis, possible alternative parking site selection, and possible bus management strategies.
 This study will be part of a larger study for Lower Manhattan Street Management.
-Absent an off-street location for these buses, management strategies may be adopted to require that operators park buses outside of Lower Manhattan and/or other areas of the city.
-Absent a location for this bus parking, operators would need to seek alternative parking, which could increase bus circulation as well as legal and illegal bus parking elsewhere in Lower Manhattan.
-This could potentially have an adverse effect on the neighborhood.
-However, provided that parking regulations are enforced, buses would park in areas of the city deemed appropriate by NYCDOT.
-While the removal of commuter and tour bus parking would affect their operations, passengers would not be impacted since they do not board or alight buses at this location.
+Absent an off-street location for these buses, management strategies may be adopted to require that operators park buses outside of Lower Manhattan and/or other areas of the City.
+The bus parking would not be removed until the NYCDOT study is completed.

+While the removal of commuter and tour bus parking would affect their operations, passengers would not be impacted, since they do not board or alight buses at these locations.